Category

 Paul Mellon Centre Conference: Art in the British Country House: Collecting and Display

-Paul Mellon Centre for Studies in British Art, London, UK 7 October 2016 This conference is the first in a series associated with the Paul Mellon Centre’s flagship research project Art in the British Country House: Collecting and Display, which investigates the collection and display of works ...
+This conference is the first in a series associated with the Paul Mellon Centre’s flagship research project Art in the British Country House: Collecting and Display, which investigates the collection and display of works of art in the country house in Britain from the sixteenth century to the present day.

 Continue reading ...